Clay-Ferguson/quantizr/docs/getting-started.md

 This app uses maven as the builder (see pom.xml), and the languages involved are Java and TypeScript.
 The build generates a 'fat jar' containing Tomcat and the WebApp itself, and is a free-standing Java JAR that contains everything needed at runtime except for the MongoDB database.
 The way MongoDB is normally integrated into the runtime is by having a docker instance that contains both the MongoDB and the App fat JAR deployed.

-All of the following was verified correct as of 4/5/2019...

-There is a build script named 'build.sh' that is in the root of the project, which you can use during development by setting "MAVEN_PROFILE=dev", in it where you see that line in the script, or building a prod version by making the line be "MAVEN_PROFILE=prod" in the script.
+There are two build scripts in the root of the project: build-dev.sh, and build-test.sh.
+The 'build-dev.sh' is for running locally during development and will startup a debuggable instance of the docker containers when run.
+The build-test.sh builds and saves the docker containers into a TAR file for deploying into a test environment.

 # Prerequisites